-What How is the definition of "controlled" defined for purposes of determining the eligible borrowers definition and the applicability of the EAWA?
+How is "controlled" defined for purposes of determining eligible borrowers and the applicability of the EAWA?

-For purposes of the eligible borrower definition, a foreign government An entity controls a company if, among other things, the foreign government entity owns, controls, or holds with power to vote 25 percent or more of a class of voting securities, or total equity of, the company.
+An entity controls a company if, among other things, the entity owns, controls, or holds with power to vote 25 percent or more of a class of voting securities, or total equity of, the company.